Tampa, Florida, Partnership And LLC Member Dispute Attorneys

 1) Expanded list of non waivable provisions; 2) elimination of the managing member concept; 3) the power to dissociate as a member; 4) member and manager liability for inaccurately filed information; 5) new statement of authority concept; 6) additional appraisal rights; and 7) new fairness standards evidentiary burdens in connection with conflict of interest transactions.

-The attorneys at Mitchell L. Feldman, Esq. assist employees involved in overtime and wage and hour disputes as well as employment discrimination matters in Tampa, Miami, Broward County, Fort Lauderdale, Saint Petersburg, Clearwater and throughout Florida.
+The attorneys at Feldman Williams, PLLC assist employees involved in overtime and wage and hour disputes as well as employment discrimination matters in Tampa, Miami, Broward County, Fort Lauderdale, Saint Petersburg, Clearwater and throughout Florida.